AUTHORS

 • Demo video (up to one minute)

-• Step 1: Authors will first submit their required previously reviewed paper via the non-PCS form here.
+• Step 1: Authors are required to first pre-submit their previously reviewed paper via the non-PCS form here (due Jan.
+12th, 2024).

 • Step 2: The Program Chairs will create a custom PCS submission link for your specific rapid review paper and will send that link to you within one (1) business day after receiving your previously reviewed paper; however, if your rapid review paper is received after the rapid review paper submission cap has been reached (see IMPORTANT NOTES below), you will be notified that your rapid review paper will be put on a waitlist for possible review.

-• Step 3: Authors will submit their rapid review paper and other materials via their custom PCS submission link within two (2) weeks of receiving that link from the Program Chairs.
+• Step 3: Authors will submit their rapid review paper and other materials via their custom PCS submission link within two (2) weeks of receiving that link from the Program Chairs and before the paper deadline of Jan.
+19th, 2024.

 • IMPORTANT NOTES: